-The Bible is crystal clear that we must execute a decision to humble ourselves when seeking the forgiveness of God (2 Kings 22:19; 2 Chronicles 12:7; Matthew 18:4; James 4:10; 1 Peter 5:5-6).
-This is not heresy, but is an emphatic teaching of Scripture.
-In fact, the Calvinist systematic is loaded with problems of its own.
+The Bible is crystal clear that we must execute a decision to humble ourselves when seeking the forgiveness of God (2 Kings 22:19; James 4:10; 1 Peter 5:5-6).
+This is an emphatic teaching of Scripture.
+God in His sovereignty chose to design us with the ability to accept or reject Him.
+Moreover, the Calvinist systematic is loaded with problems of its own.
 It makes everything a meticulously designed puppet show.
 It gives the lost a perfect excuse on Judgement Day.
 It makes the devil irrelevant, as it was God who decreed that he caused the fall.
-Our Lord Jesus Christ plainly identified those who continually reject and oppose His message as being among those He came to save (John 12:47-48), which violates any notion of limited atonement.
-Neither does the grafting or severing from the root of salvation that the Apostles Paul speaks of in Romans 11:16-25 make sense if unconditional election is true.
+Jesus Christ plainly identified those who continually reject and oppose His message as being among those that He came to save (John 12:47-48), which violates any notion of limited atonement.